What is a community kitchen?

-Since 2017, the volunteers at our trial community kitchens have gone from strength to strength delivering several cooking classes per week at all three original venues.
-They have also recruited and trained new volunteers to support the project, as well as opening another four community kitchens in neighbouring towns and villages.
-There are now seven Leicestershire community kitchens in total.
+Since 2017, the volunteers at the community kitchens have gone from strength to strength delivering several cooking classes per week at all three venues.
+They have also recruited and trained new volunteers to support the project, as well as opening new community kitchens in neighbouring towns and villages.
+There are now several Leicestershire community kitchens in the growing network.

-Leicestershire County Council has made a grant fund available to help establish more community kitchens in Leicestershire, and to provide support to existing community kitchens in the County looking to help tackle food waste issues.
+Leicestershire County Council has made a grant fund available to help establish more community kitchens in Leicestershire, and widen the network.
+Funding is also available to provide support for existing community kitchens in the County looking to help tackle food waste issues.

 What funding is available?

-To apply for the funding your community kitchen has to meet these criteria:
+To apply for the funding your proposed community kitchen has to meet these criteria:

 - It has to have food waste prevention at its heart